Ask the internet if you should wait until Black Friday to upgrade your PC, and you’ll get a stream of comments dismissing it as a time for good deals.

 Let us help you: If you do decide to wait for Black Friday deals, we'll be tracking the best prices on PC parts during Black Friday, both in the lead-up and the week of.

 Toss-up.
-If you absolutely must get it for as low as possible, the week of Black Friday does offer better discounts on both air and closed-loop coolers.
-You’ll save roughly an extra $10 to $20, though there’s no guarantee a specific model you want will get a price drop.
+If you absolutely must get a cooler for as low as possible, the week of Black Friday does offer better discounts on both air and closed-loop models.
+Previous years generally offered an extra $10 to $20 in savings, but there was never a guarantee that specific models would get a price drop.

-Typically most discounts that spring up over the year are decent, so if the model you want is on sale, go for it.
+Typically most discounts that spring up over the year are decent, so if the model you want is on sale before Black Friday proper, go for it.

 Buy.
 Because many builders have brand loyalties, specific features they want, and additional form factor requirements, getting a killer bargain on your motherboard of choice can be like waiting to win the lottery.